-Snowflake effectively reinvents data warehousing, eliminating complexity related to integrating different data sources and types.
+Using Snowflake, you can effectively reinvent data warehousing and eliminate complexity related to integrating different data sources and types.

 “Why should you pay for something not currently in use?
 Why should you manually relate to scalability?
 Why should there be downtime relating to scalability and database changes?
 These are some of the things I admire Snowflake for solving.
 You shouldn’t have to analyze and guess the number of CPUs you need at 8:00 in the morning or 18:00 in the evening.

-Zero-copy clone is to me a completely unique way of testing for corrections and alterations in a 1:1 setup such as production.
-I have seen a lot of heavy solutions on how to synchronize development, test, and production setups in your database, but I have not previously seen a well-working solution.
+To me, Zero-copy clone is a unique way of testing for corrections and alterations in a 1:1 setup such as production.
+I have seen a lot of heavy solutions on how to synchronize development, test and production setups in your database, but I have not previously seen a well-working solution.
 Zero-copy clone provides exactly that.
 It takes a meta-data copy of e.g. a production database for a test environment in 1 second.
 Since it only copies meta-data and not actual data, the cost of this is next to nothing.”

 Adam Boje Hertz, Head of AI & Data Platforms at Intellishore

 Snowflake’s patented multi-cluster shared data architecture delivers a platform that enables many different workloads.
-These include: Data warehouses, data lakes, data pipelines, and data exchanges, as well as many types of business intelligence, data science, and data analytics applications.
+These workloads include data warehouses, data lakes, data pipelines and data exchanges.
+They also include many types of business intelligence, data science and data analytics applications.

 … and different data types and sources